cyberbotics/webots-doc/automobile/sumo-interface.md

 #### SumoInterface fields summary

 - `gui`: Defines if the command-line or GUI version of SUMO should be used.
-- `useNetconvert`: Defines if netconvert should be called before launching SUMO, this should be disable if a `*.net` is already provided.
+- `useNetconvert`: Defines if netconvert should be called before launching SUMO, this should be disabled if a `*.net` is already provided.
-- `enableTrafficLights`: Defines if the traffic lights synchronization should be used or nots.
+- `enableTrafficLights`: Defines if the traffic lights synchronization should be used or not.
-- `enableWheelsRotation`: Defines if the wheels of the vehicles should rotate or note (wheels rotation hae an impact on the simulation speed but make the simulation looks more realistic).
+- `enableWheelsRotation`: Defines if the wheels of the vehicles should rotate or not (wheels rotation has an impact on the simulation speed but make the simulation looks more realistic).
 - `maxVehicules`: Defines the maximum number of vehicles added in Webots from SUMO.
-- `radius`: Defines the visibility radius of the vehicles in meters (only vehicles closer to the viewpoint than this radius will be displayed).
-A negative value means that all the vehicles are visible.
+- `radius`: Defines the visibility radius of the vehicles in meters (only vehicles closer to the viewpoint than this radius will be added in Webots).
+A negative value means that all the vehicles are added.
 - `maximumLateralSpeed`: Defines the maximal lateral speed of any vehicle in meter per second.
 - `maximumAngularSpeed`: Defines the maximal angular speed of any vehicle in radian per second.
-- `laneChangeDelay`: Defines the time spent to change lane (during this period, the position of the car in Webots and SUMO may not be synchronized anymore).
+- `laneChangeDelay`: Defines the time spent to change lane (during this period, the position of the vehicle in Webots and SUMO may not be synchronized anymore).
 - `enableHeight`: Defines whether height information should be extracted from the edge name (experimental).
 - `step`: Defines the time step of SUMO in milliseconds (should be bigger or equal to the world time step).
 - `port`: Defines which port SUMO and Webots should use to communicate.
 - `seed`: Defines the seed of the SUMO random number generator.
-USe 0 for a random seed (`--random` option of SUMO).
+Use `0` for a random seed (`--random` option of SUMO).
 - `networkFiles`: Defines the directory where are located the SUMO network files.
-If this field is empty, the files should be located close to the world in a directory called `worldName_net`.
+If this field is empty, the files should be located in the same directory than the world file in a directory called `worldName_net`.
 - `sumoArguments`: Defines additional arguments passed to SUMO when started.
-- `display`: Can optonnaly contain a `SumoDisplay` node.
+- `display`: Can optionally contain a `SumoDisplay` node.
 - `verbose`: Defines if SUMO outputs should be printed in the Webots console.
 - `synchronization`: Defines if the interface controller is synchronized with Webots or not.
 - `children`: Can be used to insert other nodes, in particular the traffic lights should be added in this field.